DonghaoWu/WebDev-tools-demo/Async/Async-Research(doc).md

 + async activity
 + Web APIs
 + promisification
++ AJAX
-+ AJAX, which stands for Asynchronous JavaScript And XML and callbacks were an OG way of handling asynchronous calls in JavaScript.
+    which stands for Asynchronous JavaScript And XML and callbacks were an OG way of handling asynchronous calls in JavaScript.

 + Promise
     - A Promise is an object representing the eventual completion or failure of an asynchronous operation.
     - Essentially, `a promise is a returned object to which you attach callbacks, instead of passing callbacks into a function.`
 ```